MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Prepends the root folder name to file paths within the archive.
 Otherwise, all file paths will start one level lower.

-For example, if the root folder path is: `/home/user/output/classes/` and the file path: `com/acme/Main.class`.
-The resulting archive will contain: `classes/com/acme/Main.class`.
-Otherwise, the resulting archive will contain: `com/acme/Main.class`.
+For example, if the root folder path is: `/home/user/output/classes/` and the file path `com/acme/Main.class`.
+The resulting archive will contain `classes/com/acme/Main.class`.
+Otherwise, the resulting archive will contain `com/acme/Main.class`.
 <!-- :::editable-content-end::: -->
 <br>